This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Clarifying Agent for Hair Buildup

-- Mix with water for a quick hair detox.
+- Mix baking soda with water for a clarifying scalp rinse.

 Natural Hair Growth Promoter